OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 Save the upgradeable token address outputted by this command, we will need it later.

-Note that the `proxies` section of `.openzeppelin/dev-<network_id>.json` should now include the following, as ZeppelinOS is tracking the upgradeable instances we have just created:
+Note that the `proxies` section of `.openzeppelin/dev-<network_id>.json` should now include the following, as the OpenZeppelin SDK is tracking the upgradeable instances we have just created:

 ```json